-Your food waste is sent to the Willand Biogas plant near Tiverton.
+Your food waste is sent to the Codford Bio gas facility in Wiltshire.
 Biogas is a type of biofuel that is naturally produced from the decomposition of organic waste, a process known as anaerobic digestion.

 Your garden waste collected in your green wheelie bins is sent to the Deepmoor Windrow Composting Site near Torrington.
 The site gives compost away in bulk (lorry/tractor trailer load), please contact Lyn Chadwick on 07528 349944 for more information.